TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 EMBOSS
 """"""

-Emboss is actually two shadows offset in opposite directions and with different colors as to create an effect of light cast onto an embossed text.
+Our emboss are actually two shadows offset in opposite directions and with different colors as to create an effect of light cast onto an embossed text.